FlorianWilk/SpotMicroAI/README.md

 There is no real Training-Code yet.
 I started to create a simple OpenAI-Gym-Environment, but have not finished it yet :/

-TODO:
- - Finish the OpenAI-Gym-Env
+## my Hardware-Todos

+ - solve PowerSupply - use an additional VoltageRegulator 7,4->5V for the Jetson Nano
+ - build a PowerPack ? x 18650 7,4V
+ - solve issues cable-length of all 12 Servos.
+Build a cool adapter-cable.

+## Software-Todos / Ideas

  - write a basic RL-based Implementation to support example_automaticgait.py with a "BodyBalancer".
 ActionSpace is x,y,z of the Body, ObservationSpace pitch,roll,ground_distance,kinematic_motion_function_index
+ - create a ROS-Sim-Adapter to map the joint_states to the leg_topic
+ - create an Implementation for the Jetson/RealWorldBot which handles leg_topics -> Servos (incl. calibration)
+ - write a Controller-Node, which uses the Kinematics/RL-Model to control the Bot via the leg_topics.
+This Controller-Node will just be a wrapper for the same logic we use for the PyBullet-Simulation.
+ - Finish the OpenAI-Gym-Env? or
- - adapt the "Neural Network Walker"-Example from Bullet to SpotMicroAI? not sure..
+ - try to adapt the "Neural Network Walker"-Example from Bullet to SpotMicroAI? not sure..

 ## Credits and thanks

-- Deok-yeon Kim creator of SpotMicro
+- Kim Deok-yeon creator of SpotMicro
 - Boston Dynamics who built this incredible SpotMini,
 - Ivan Krasin - https://ivankrasin.com/about/ - thanks for inspiration and chatting
 - My colleagues at REWE digital / Research & Innovation for inspiration and feedback